marijnh/Eloquent-JavaScript/11_async.md

 should be harmless.

 In general, we will not be building a world-class, robust network today.
-But that's okay—crows don't have very high expectations yet, when it comes to computing.
+But that's okay—crows don't have very high expectations yet when it comes to computing.

 {{index "defineRequestType function", "requestType function"}}

-To isolate ourselves from callbacks altogether, we'll go ahead and also define a wrapper for `defineRequestType` which allows the handler function to return a promise or plain value, and wires that up to the callback for us.
+To isolate ourselves from callbacks altogether, we'll go ahead and also define a wrapper for `defineRequestType` that allows the handler function to return a promise or plain value, and wires that up to the callback for us.